middleman/middlemanapp.com/source/basics/directory-structure.html.markdown

 ### Lib Directory

 The `lib` directory enables you to include external Ruby modules which contain [helpers](/basics/helpers/) for building your application.
-If you use Rails then you will be farmiliar with this layout.
+If you use Rails then you will be familiar with this layout.